tjeffree/pihole-manager/README.md

 ```
 sudo systemctl status piholemanage
 ```
-You should also find a new `data` directory in the `pihole-manage` directory.
+You should also find a new `data` directory in the `pihole-manager` directory.

 ### Web interface setup